Rules and Organisation of PhD Studies

 There are no tuition fees for PhD students, including international PhD students.
-In addition, scholarships have been established for students of some fields.
-For more information on scholarships, please see PhD scholarships.
+Students studying full time have the right to receive a monthly stipend of 660 euros.
+There are additional scholarship opportunities for students of some fields.
+More information on scholarships for PhD students can be found on this page.

-By September 15 of the first academic year of studies, a PhD student and his/ her supervisor must draw up an individual study plan covering the entire period of one`s PhD studies.
-The plan must be uploaded to Study Information System, and paper version taken to an institute or faculty.
+By September 15 of the first academic year of studies, a PhD student and a supervisor must draw up (1) an individual study plan covering the entire, the four-year, period of PhD studies and (2) a more detailed plan for the first semester.
+The study plan needs to be inserted to SIS and if requested so, please also inform administrative personnel of your institute that your plan is ready.

-All PhD students are required to sign a PhD study agreement and the agreement must be entered into by September 15.
-The agreement must be executed by the Dean of the respective faculty, the PhD student and his or her supervisor(s).
-The agreement must be executed in as many copies as there are parties to the agreement.
+All PhD students are required to sign a PhD study agreement within 4 weeks from their official date of matriculation (matriculation date is usually the first day of a semester/ academic year).
+The agreement must be signed in as many copies as there are parties to the agreement.
 Each party will keep one copy of the agreement.

 Clauses 5.2. and 5.3. should only be filled out if the relevant funding has been obtained.
 If the doctoral student`s research topic will not be funded from research allocations (targeted funding, grants, international R& D agreements, etc.) or other allocations emanating from outside the university, the clauses should be deleted.